 Keep Your Personal Data Private and Secure

-One field with a whole lot of fodder for bad actors is social media – Facebook, Twitter, etc., and the internet only makes matters worse.
-Believe it or not, you become an easy target for attackers the moment you broadcast to the world that you are about to visit the showroom to purchase a Limousine.
+One field with much fodder for bad actors is social media – Facebook, Twitter, etc., and the internet only makes matters worse.
+Believe it or not, you become an easy target for attackers when you broadcast to the world that you are about to visit the showroom to purchase a Limousine.
 Wisdom should always be your guide – go unnoticed, and you will be safe!